 Select your Internet connection type and click Next to continue.
-If you do not know this information, contact your Internet Service Provider (ISP).

-If the router detected or you selected PPPoE, enter your PPPoE username and password supplied by your ISP and click Next to continue.
+If the router detected or you selected PPPoE, enter your PPPoE username and password and click Next to continue.

-Note: Make sure to remove any PPPoE software you have from your computer.
+Note: Make sure to remove your PPPoE software from your computer.
 The software is no longer needed and will not work through a router.